Frequently asked questions

 Do I need to choose a psychologist?

-No. When you talk to our intake coordinator Rebekah she will ask you some questions so that she can match you with the right psychologist at the right time.
+No. Our reception team will ask you some questions so they can match you with the right psychologist at the right time.
 The more flexible you are about who you see and when, the shorter your wait will be.

 What's a Mental Health Care Plan?